 In the meantime, I began doing the things I knew wouldn't hurt and that wouldn't interact with or affect anything else, but that I knew could make a big difference:

 - I explained the other day about how I've decreased my stress level these days.
 And here's another post I wrote a little later about how I finally got a handle on my crazy life and found peace again.
 Here's more on stress: “Weight gain around the middle is frequently caused by imbalanced hormones, and a woman’s expanding waistline often occurs due to adrenal exhaustion triggered by chronic stress.
 Excess amounts of the stress hormone cortisol feed fat production by estrogen, making your muffin top expand.”
-(Source)
+(Source no longer available.)

 - I began making a point to be sure and apply coconut oil to my skin often to help with the mild eczema and to get the benefits of coconut oil internally as well.
 (Get my favorite kind of coconut oil here — 10% off with code KOP.)
 Update: see my post here about eczema.

 - In the past year or so I've been MUCH better about getting sleep, and I'm thankful that insomnia has not been one of my peri-menopause symptoms as it is for many.
 I sleep about 7-8 hours at least 5 or 6 nights a week.
 Yay!
 (This only works because we are homeschooling and I can work in the mornings while the kids sleep in.)
 More on sleep: “Women who sleep less than six hours per night on average have significantly greater odds of obesity than women who sleep between 7-8 hours nightly.
 An imbalance of progesterone to estrogen can trigger insomnia, and fluctuating blood sugar causes that 3am wake-up – making it harder for women to lose weight.”
-(Source) My question is, which came first, not sleeping enough which can mess up the hormones, or the hormones going nuts causing insomnia?
+(Source no longer available.)
+My question is, which came first, not sleeping enough which can mess up the hormones, or the hormones going nuts causing insomnia?
 None of this is simple!
 (Here's more about how we've finally found our groove around here.)

 - I got more consistent at taking these supplements (NOTE: most of the below are from Perfect Supplements, so be sure to use the code KOP for a discount!):